mehulagg/gitlab/doc/integration/jira/issues.md

 - `PROJECT_NAME`: The GitLab project name.
 - `ENTITY_TITLE`: The title of the merge request, or the first line of the commit.

+You can [disable comments](#disable-comments-on-jira-issues) on issues.

 ## Close Jira issues

-If you have configured GitLab transition IDs, you can close a Jira issue directly from GitLab by using a trigger word, followed by a Jira issue ID, in a commit or merge request.
+If you have configured GitLab transition IDs, you can close a Jira issue directly from GitLab.
+Use a trigger word followed by a Jira issue ID in a commit or merge request.
 When you push a commit containing a trigger word and Jira issue ID, GitLab:

 - Comments in the mentioned Jira issue.